CyberT33N/typescript-cheat-sheet/README.md

 <br><br>

-[METHOD #2] Define new error variable and cast interface
+[METHOD #2 - NOT RECOMMENDED] Define new error variable and cast interface
-- **If you write integration tests you can use casting with as.
-However, with unit tests this is not recommended because you overwrite the actually types and you are not able anymore to make type checks**
+- **This is not recommended because you overwrite the actually types and you are not able anymore to make type checks**
 ```typescript
 import axios, { AxiosError } from 'axios'